 Want To Learn More About The Malay language?

-Malaysians will be starting to put up their National Flags on the occasion of Independence Day on 31 of this month.
-So why not learn the Malay Language to immerse in the history and culture fully?
+Malaysians will be starting to put up their National Flags on the occasion of Independence Day on 31st of August.
+So why not learn the Malay Language to fully immerse in the history and culture?
 To learn the Malay language, we have the best solution for you.

-The Ling App by Simya Solutions is an application that offers you FREE content to learn over 60+ languages, including the Malay Language.
-Learn how to speak like a native and add more to your lists of vocabularies through exercises and quizzes offered in the app.
-You can easily download the app through your Appstore or Playstore and sign up.
+The Ling app is an application that offers you FREE content to learn over 60+ languages, including the Malay Language.
+Learn how to speak like a native and add more to your lists of vocabulary through exercises and quizzes offered in the app.
+You can easily download the app through your App Store or Play Store and sign up.
 So what are you waiting for?
+Download it now!